Trossetti/OSS-Project-Group-1/Current_Progress.md

 <p> As far as the base text in the files I created.
 I am going through the text and modifying as I read it and ajusting it. </p>
 <p> So as soon as we can set up the program that would be nice.
 Meanwhile I am trying to get the Ldap code for accessing the server done. </p>

+<p> I found a better version of the File Manger created in Java by someone else.
+Since we don't need the GUI we can delete the code for it and maybe salvage the rest. </p>
+<p> Still looking for the information to apply access and connection to a LDAP Server. </p>

 </body>